 In considering the scope of the work at the JIG, the group is cognizant that there are relevant ongoing discussions on the subject of IDN Variants at various different forums and groups.
 Following the charter of the JIG, the scope and focus of this group would be on policy aspects relevant to issues of common interest.
 More specifically, for IDN Variants, the JIG will focus on policy operatives for implementation by ICANN in its technical coordination of the DNS root zone.

-It is an important fundamental understanding that an IDN Variant is a domain that is a physically and/or technically different string from the Primary IDN, and that and that the Primary IDN along with any delegated IDN Variant should be considered by policy as one domain.
-Another important consideration is that IDN Variant policies for the root zone should be implementable based on existing standards, technologies and operational experiences.
+The idea of a “variant” for a domain string has been discussed in various forums to potentially mean various different things.
+In the context of this document nevertheless, it is an important fundamental understanding that in this discussion, an “IDN Variant” is considered to be a domain that is a technically different string from the Primary IDN, and that the Primary IDN along with any delegated IDN Variant should be considered by an appropriate IDN Language Policy as one domain.
+The specific IDN Language Policy for the determination of such IDN Variants is not within the scope of this discussion, except for the resulting “types” of IDN Variants by their allocation and delegation nature.

 The JIG has identified the following aspects that should be considered for the development of an IDN Variant policy that could be consistently applied by ICANN for all IDN TLDs in the root zone: